A group of Community Services Worker students at Herzing College

-CSWs help intake and interview new clients, provide counselling, addiction education, and support services for family members.
+CSWs help with intake and interview new clients.
+They also provide counselling, addiction education, and support services for family members.

 Ottawa offers a range of addiction treatment and rehabilitation facilities, each with their own approach, range of services, and target audience.
 For example, there's Rideauwood Addiction and Family Services, which offers addiction counselling to adults and youth and the families of people struggling with substance abuse and/or gambling.

 There are programs just for women, like the Amethyst Women's Addiction Centre, which offers treatment, health and wellness, and awareness education for women aged 18 and over.
 And there are all-male detox programs that offer residential addiction treatment for adult men.
 They offer intervention services, after care, and housing for program participants.